JCMexplains/writing-for-success-2023/textbook.md

 2. Explain organizational methods used when comparing and contrasting.
 3. Understand how to write a compare-and-contrast essay.

-### The Purpose of Compare-and-Contrast in Writing
+### The Purpose Of Compare-and-contrast In Writing

 Comparison in writing discusses elements that are similar, while contrast in writing discusses elements that are different.
 A